By Elsner SEO Editorial Team | Published May 22, 2026 | Updated June 12, 2026 | 5 min read

 The pattern matches what enterprise SEO teams have been advising clients for over a year.
 Originality matters more.
 Depth matters more.
 The brand behind the content matters more.

-For publishers in YMYL categories like finance, health, and legal, expect sharper movement.
+For publishers in YMYL categories like finance, health, and legal, movement was sharper.
 These verticals have historically taken the biggest swings during core updates, and AI Overviews already lean heavily on authoritative sources here.
-E-commerce isn’t immune either.
-Product pages with templated copy, weak brand presence, and thin reviews are showing volatility.
+E-commerce wasn’t immune either.
+Product pages with templated copy, weak brand presence, and thin reviews showed the most volatility.

-For most sites, the honest read is this.
-The update rewards what Google has been asking for.
+For most sites, the honest read is this: the update rewarded what Google has been asking for.
 Slowly.
 Loudly.
 For years.

 What businesses and publishers should do now

-- Audit thin or fully AI-generated pages dragging site-level quality
+- Audit thin or fully AI-generated pages dragging overall site quality signals

-- Strengthen internal linking around topics where you have real authority
+- Strengthen internal linking around topics where you have real, demonstrated expertise

 - Refresh older content that ranks but reads thin against current top results

-- Build genuine external signals through PR, partnerships, and citations
+- Build genuine external signals through PR, editorial partnerships, and earned citations

 For enterprise SEO teams, this is also a useful moment to revisit content production workflows.
 If AI is in the mix, the human editing layer needs to be sharper than it was a year ago.
 Google has clearly raised the bar on what qualifies as helpful.